derhass/olmappy/README.md

 * `SHOWCONFIG`: Show the currently effective configuration (taking the config file and all `--set` parameters into account).
 * `LISTIGNORED`: List all un-indexed files in the map directory.
 * `EXPORTLIST`: Export the list of local maps (with potential filters applied) to the file specified by the `--export-file` argument.
 * `HIDEIMPORT`: Import the hidden / unhidden state from a file specified by the `--import-file` argument.
-Note that `HIDEIMPORT` will hide AND unhide maps from the file, but you can combine it with the `--hidden` or `--unhidden` filters to specifically only hide or unhide maps.
+Note that `HIDEIMPORT` will hide AND unhide maps as stated in the file, but you can combine it with the `--hidden` or `--unhidden` filters to specifically only hide or unhide maps.
+Note that all filters are applied to the import file, not your local map base.
 The import only applies to maps you locally already have, other maps are ignored.
-If you later download such a map, you can apply the import file again.
+If you later download such a map, you can apply the import file again. `HIDEIMPORT` can be combined with the `--reverse` option to explicitely unhide maps marked as hidden and vice-versa, as sort of undoing the changes (but it does not take the previous state of your maps into account).

 #### CONFIGURATION: